The New NeoScope

 Presenter: Jeff McGinn, President and COO, McCrone Microscopes & Accessories and Hooke College of Applied Sciences

 Benchtop scanning electron microscopes (SEMs) have come a long way since they were introduced.
 With capabilities including magnifications up to 60,000X, multiple accelerating voltages, and both SE and BSE detectors, these smaller versions of full-size SEMs are increasingly finding their way into industrial and educational laboratories.
 Whether used by trained electron microscopists as a simple screening instrument, or by lab technicians as a higher-resolution alternative to the light microscope, these powerful instruments accelerate the pace of research in the life sciences, forensics, and pharmaceutical fields.
-Watch this exciting webinar and learn about the new JEOL NeoScope JCM6000Plus offered by McCrone Microscopes & Accessories.
+Learn about the new JEOL NeoScope JCM6000Plus offered by McCrone Microscopes & Accessories.
 20 minutes.

 Charles Zona (CZ): Hello and welcome.
 My name is Charles Zona and I would like to thank everyone for attending today’s McCrone Group webinar.

 Our presenter today is Jeff McGinn.
 Jeff is going to tell us about JEOL’s new scanning electron microscope, the NeoScope.
 But before we get started, I’ll give you a bit of Jeff’s professional background.
 Jeff is the president and chief operations officer of both McCrone Microscopes & Accessories (MMA) and Hooke College of Applied Sciences.
 He teaches portions of Hooke College’s Polarized Light Microscopy courses and has a keen interest in chemical microscopy.
 He is also well versed in scanning electron microscopy and helps to solve customer’s analytical needs on a daily basis.